Chococlass33/simple_rpg_project/docs/CONTRIBUTING.md

 ### Agreement
 I, Lawson Meulman Declare that I find this WBA to be an acceptable distribution of work.

+I, Chee Chin Chan Declare that I find this WBA to be an acceptable distribution of work.
 ### Deviations from WBA
 #### Lawson